qmonmous/Blog-Gatsby.js/src/content/learning.1.md

 I think you should focus on understanding concepts first.
 The idea is to get that transversal knowledge that can scale to any tool.

-### ... but try to implement in a little project
+### ... but try to implement in a little project and assess your knowledge

 But it is also so interesting to learn with a tool, as you can try to implement what you're learning in a little project so you can assess your knowledge and show the world your way to use it, embellishing it thanks to your personal background.

-### Why should you use a tool/project to assess what you are learning

 It's often difficult for some people to get the idea behind mathematic concepts.
 The main reason why is that most of these concepts are abstract.
 Moreover, we cannot experience it like we would to understand love or pain for example.
 That's why I would advice any people willing to trully get a concept to build something with it.
 And if you managed to build something, **try to write a little documentation to explain it and its underslying concepts**.
 It's often a good way to make sure you understood what you made!